M-Shrief/M-Shrief/README.md

 - ["Adeeb أديب"](https://github.com/M-Shrief/M-Shrief/tree/main/adeeb_overview 'check a video preview here'), concerned on arabic literature: poetry and prose.
 It assumes a business model to order a specific piece of literature to be printed and delivered to customer, with the ability for the customer to follow up the process.
-  Different samples of this project (till now): All in TypeScript, "Adeeb أديب" developed with
+All in TypeScript, developed with
   [Vue, Pinia and vue-router](https://github.com/M-Shrief/Adeeb_Vue_TS 'github repository for the FrontEnd'), [Node/Express and MongoDB](https://github.com/M-Shrief/Adeeb_ExpressTS 'github repository for the BackEnd')